nguyenvukhang/kitty2/docs/kittens/custom.rst

     debug('whatever')

-The ``debug()`` function is just like ``print()`` except that the output will appear in the ``STDOUT`` of the kitty process inside which the kitten is running.
+The ``debug()`` function is just like ``print()`` except that the output will appear in the ``STDOUT`` of the alatty process inside which the kitten is running.

-The ``handle_result()`` part of the kitten runs inside the kitty process.
+The ``handle_result()`` part of the kitten runs inside the alatty process.
-The output of print statements will go to the ``STDOUT`` of the kitty process.
+The output of print statements will go to the ``STDOUT`` of the alatty process.
-So if you run kitty from another kitty instance, the output will be visible in the first kitty instance.
+So if you run alatty from another alatty instance, the output will be visible in the first alatty instance.

 Adding options to kittens
 ----------------------------

-If you would like to use kitty's config framework to make your kittens configurable, you will need some boilerplate.
+If you would like to use alatty's config framework to make your kittens configurable, you will need some boilerplate.
 Put the following files in the directory of your kitten.